FIXTradingCommunity/orchestra-metamodel/README.md

 > The Meta Object Facility (MOF) provides an open and platform-independent metadata management framework and associated set of metadata services to enable the development and interoperability of model and metadata driven systems.

+### Prerequisites
+To translate the Orchestra XML Schema to an ecore model, the following Eclipse plugins are required:

+* EMF - Eclipse Modeling Framework SDK
+* XSD - XML Schema Definition SDK

+### Running
+For a tutorial on how to run the tool, see [Generating an EMF Model using XML Schema (XSD)](https://www.eclipse.org/modeling/emf/docs/2.x/tutorials/xlibmod/xlibmod_emf2.0.html)

 ## License
-© Copyright 2018-2019 FIX Protocol Limited
+© Copyright 2018-2021 FIX Protocol Limited

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.